! Original Novel

 * In a sweet lift from the novel, before the boat ride Willy scoops up a ladle full of the chocolate river, and shares it with Charlie.

 --->'''Wonka:''' Here!
 Try some of this, it'll do you good. [[JerkWithAHeartOfGold You look starved to death.]]

 !
 2013 Stage Musical

 * TheElevenOClockNumber in this version, as Willy Wonka takes Charlie up in the Great Glass Elevator and reveals that the boy's won the factory, is a lift from [[Film/WillyWonkaAndTheChocolateFactory the 1971 adaptation]]: the iconic "Pure Imagination".
-Douglas Hodge's performance of this song on the cast album is incredibly warm and wonderful -- in every sense of the word.
+The placement of the song this late in the show is significant, as the culmination of this show's overarching Aesop about the transformative power of imagination (Charlie's CheerfulChild nature despite his meager circumstances owes a lot to it, for instance), and Douglas Hodge's performance on the cast album is incredibly warm and wonderful -- in every sense of the word.